Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_0.md

 To some extent, the easiest way to solve this challenge is to compile the code and then emulate the program to find out what the result is.
 This doesn't require any knowledge of ARM assembly at all.
 So lets start with that.

 First we need to install a cross compiler to compile on a non-ARM machine such as Intel x64.
-We do that with `sudo apt install binutils-aarch64-linux-gnu` and `sudo apt install gcc-aarch64-linux-gnu`.
+We do that with `sudo apt install binutils-aarch64-linux-gnu gcc-aarch64-linux-gnu`.

 Then we compile and link
 ```bash